cdoublev/css/doc/parse/README.md

 Their respective steps, *match `list` against the grammar for the property `property` in the CSS specification*, and *let `parsed declaration` be the result of parsing `declaration` according to the appropriate CSS specifications*, are not further defined, but both must imply these processings:

+  - searching for an arbitrary substitution in the list of component values
   - matching the list of component values against a value definition, applying any specific rules for `property` or the productions in its value definition
-  - matching the list of component values against CSS-wide keywords or other whole property substitutions
+  - matching the list of component values against CSS-wide keywords and other declaration value substitutions
-  - searching for an arbitrary substitution in the list of component values

 [*Serialize a CSS value*](https://drafts.csswg.org/cssom-1/#serialize-a-css-value) only enforces idempotence, ie. `assert.equal(serialize(parse(input)), serialize(parse(serialize(parse(input)))))`, but some production rules make it hard to only store the original input, like math functions and `<an+b>`, which require to be parsed into specific representations.
 Furthermore, component value(s) must be associated the matched productions in some way, to later apply any specific serialization rule.